 This is where drop-in replacement, what we like to call a retrofit, changes the equation.

 When people hear “replacement,” they often assume overhaul.
 When we say retrofit, we mean something more operationally realistic.
-It respects the bones of your existing setup, including racks, interfaces, workflows, and operator muscle memory, while renewing the internal capability that’s reached the end of its supported life.
+It respects the bones of your existing setup, including racks, interfaces, workflows, and operator muscle memory, while renewing the internal capability that’s reached the end of its supported life in satellite and antenna control systems.

 In other words, it’s not a “start over” project.
 It’s a way to modernize without turning your teleport into a construction site.

-A drop-in retrofit is engineered so it can slot into the place of the legacy unit with minimal disruption.
+A drop-in retrofit is engineered so it can slot into the place of the legacy unit with minimal disruption for satellite communication systems.
 Practically, that means:

 And yes, the point is simplicity.
 Your on-site team can often handle the swap themselves.
 No waiting on specialized installers.
 No outside contractor dependency.
 No extended truck roll just to get back to baseline.